Spacelog/Spacelog/README.md

  * KEY SCENE -- an editorially defined point in the transcript where an important event or exchange starts
  * STREAM -- a collection of related content arranged on a timeline

+## Original transcript pages

+The system has the capability to display the original scanned NASA transcripts, but these files aren't included in the repository for reasons of size.
+These images are only required for displaying the original transcript pages.

+[This tarball](http://s3.amazonaws.com/spacelog/original-images.tar) contains these files.
+Place it in the repository root and untar it, and it'll put these files in the right places.

 ## Code layout

 The main code is two Django projects and a python library for managing transcript files into a redis data store.
 There is also a directory full of per-mission information (transcript files, images and so on), and some other tools directories.